 At the time the memorial was supplied Joseph, the company's founder, who died on 18th February 1898, had been succeeded by his son Joseph, born in Moorswater, Liskeard on 15th August 1863, and baptised at the parish church of St. Martin's on 28th December 1864, who now ran the thriving local business that his father had established around 1873.
 As well as providing granite for a variety of projects including London's Victoria Station, they also offered a vast array of funerary monuments, which were made in their premises in Liskeard.
-They were involved in the supply of several other memorials in the county, including those of Liskeard, Egloskerry, St. Neot and Morval.
-The granite for the Lezant memorial was most likely quarried from either their Golddiggings Quarry, or their then recently acquired Caradon Quarry, both of which lie on the eastern edge of Bodmin Moor close to the village of Minions, and although largely dormant, are now owned by Lantoom Ltd., who still occasionally use stone from them.
+They were involved in the supply of several other World War One memorials in the county, including those of Liskeard, Egloskerry, St. Neot and Morval.

+The granite for the Lezant memorial was most likely guarried from either their Golddiggings Quarry, or their then recently acquired Caradon or as it was also known as Silver Grey Quarry, both of which lie on the eastern edge of Bodmin Moor close to the village of Minions, and although largely dormant, are now owned by Lantoom Ltd., who still occasionally use stone from them.